The Home screen is your daily dashboard. It shows:

 Both PDF files and images are supported.

 Go to Records → Documents and tap +.
-Give it a name, select a category, optionally link it to a child, then tap Choose File to upload from your device.
+Give it a name, pick a category (Insurance, Medical, School, Legal, Dental, Other), optionally link it to a child, add any notes (policy number, expiry date, etc.), then tap Tap to choose a file to select a PDF, JPG, or PNG (up to 5 MB).
+Tap Save Document to upload.
 Both parents can view documents once uploaded.

 Yes.
-Tap the document and select Delete.
+Each document card has an × button on the right — tap it and confirm to delete.
 Either parent can delete any shared document.
 This action is permanent and cannot be undone.

 The Address Book stores contacts that are relevant to both parents — doctors, teachers, coaches, therapists, emergency contacts, and approved pickup people.
 Both parents can see and add to the shared contact list.